Prince Harry joins Elton John to launch HIV campaign targeting men

 Prince Harry said the campaign launch came at “a time when new energetic and innovative solutions are needed more than ever before”.

-“MenStar” is supported by the U.S. government’s PEPSTAR programme and the Bill and Melinda Gates Foundation.
+“MenStar” is supported by the U.S. government’s PEPFAR program for tackling HIV/AIDS and by the Bill and Melinda Gates Foundation.

 Experts at the conference hope for the elimination of AIDS worldwide by 2030, but the United Nations warned last Wednesday of a funding gap of £4.6 billion that threatens efforts.